 Data quality: the challenges and best practices of Data Quality Management

-Data Quality is essential for companies, and is proving to be a major challenge for operational processes in areas such as marketing, finance and production.
-But what is Data Quality, and how can we guarantee it over the long term?
+Data Quality is essential for businesses, and is a major challenge for operational processes in areas such as marketing, finance and production.

 What is Data Quality?